-The Associate Chair's chief responsibility is to assist the Department Chair in the performance of his/her duties, as directed by the Chair.
-In addition, the Associate Chair is authorized to act on behalf of the Department Chair whenever the Chair is unavailable to perform the duties of his/her office.
+The Associate Chair's chief responsibility is to assist the Department Chair in the performance of their duties, as directed by the Chair.
+In addition, the Associate Chair is authorized to act on behalf of the Department Chair whenever the Chair is unavailable to perform the duties of their office.